Techswan | Josh Philippi

 St Petersburg, FL

-Josh hoops with 27 in.
-FutureHoop Pro doubles in 3/4 HDPE tubing
+Techswan hoops with a 31 inch FutureHoop Designer (HD, non-removable) in 3/4 blush polypro tubing & 27 inch FutureHoop Pro doubles (non-removable batteries) in 3/4 HDPE tubing

 I discovered hooping while studying music at Florida State University in 2015.
 Two of my close friends hooped, and I always found myself mesmerized by it.
 Before I started hooping, I would even have flute/hoop dates with my best friend – we called it Flooping – don’t laugh!
 Eventually they taught me an isolation, an escalator, a vortex… and I was hooked.
 I had to stay in school an extra year while all my friends graduated and moved away – the hoop became my best friend.
 I actually found my flow out of a very dark depression, and the flow arts community truly healed me.